 If Handanovic had ever played outside of Italy, there’s no escaping he’d be held in higher regard.
 Ask Serie A fans what they think of him, though, and they’ll tell you he’s among the best around.

 7. Wojciech Szczesny

 Forget the goalkeeper that you saw at Arsenal, Wojciech Szczesny is among the best out there these days.

 The Polish goalkeeper has matured drastically since leaving the Emirates and become far more consistent from it as a result.
-He’s always had good reflexes and been a good shot stopper, but now he puts in top-notch performances week in week out.
+He has always had good reflexes and been a good shot stopper, but now, he puts in top-notch performances week in week out.

 6. Hugo Lloris

-His kicking isn’t great, and he’s got more than one mistake in him, as we saw in the World Cup final, but Hugo Lloris is a top-notch goalkeeper.
+His kicking isn’t great, and he’s got more than one mistake in him, as we saw in the World Cup final, but Hugo Lloris is a top-level goalkeeper.
 That cannot be denied.

 When it comes to keeping the ball out of the net, Lloris is very, very good.
-He’s got excellent reflexes and has an uncanny ability to pull of world-class saves.
-Put it this way, ask Mauricio Pochettino if you think he’s a top-class goalkeeper and he’ll answer in the affirmative.
+He has got excellent reflexes and has an uncanny ability to pull off world-class saves.
+Put it this way, ask Mauricio Pochettino if you think he’s a top-class goalkeeper and he’ll answer in an affirmative tone.
 His national team manager will do the same.